 Nipanoyaya “I was passing”

-As we have seen previously, there are four classes of verbs and the imperfect changes verbs in class three.
-These are those which end in /-ia/ and /-oa/, and lose their final vowel /a/ when the imperfect tense is applied.
+As we have seen, there are four verb classes.
+The imperfect changes verb stems in class three: Those ending in /-ia/ and /-oa/, lose their final /a/ in the imperfect.

 Ahahuiltiliztli tlen tlachihualiztli (Conjugation of the verb)